alexbosworth/run-lnd/README.md

 ## Install Go

+Building from source?
+[Install Go]

-Check if Go is installed and what version it is:
+You can check if Go is installed and what version it is, and then install or update:

 ```shell
 go version